thomasvrussell/snail/README.rst

-SuperNova Artificial Inference by Lstm neural networks (SNAIL)
+: SuperNova Artificial Inference by Lstm neural networks (SNAIL)

 Package Description
 -------------------

-The difficulties in acquiring spectroscopic data have been a major challenge for supernova surveys. snlstm is developed to provide a data-driven solution.
+The difficulties in acquiring spectroscopic data have been a major challenge for supernova surveys. snail is developed to provide a data-driven solution.
 Based on an observation dataset including 3091 spectra from 361 individual SNe Ia, we trained LSTM neural networks to learn from the spectroscopic time-series data of type Ia supernovae.
-The model enables the construction of spectral sequences from spectroscopic observations with very limited time coverage.
+The model enables the construction of spectral sequences from spectroscopic observations with limited time coverage.

 This repository is associated to the paper "*Spectroscopic Studies of Type Ia Supernovae Using LSTM Neural Networks (Hu et al. 2021, ApJ, under review)*".